-Even at old age, you can still learn a new language.
+Even in old age, you can still learn a new language.

-But you gotta let go of certain prejudices that exist about older language learners.
+But you have to let go of certain prejudices that exist about older language learners.

-These prejudices hold you back from even giving it a go.
+These prejudices are holding you back from even giving it a go.

 When readers ask me for specific tips for older learners, I always share my two rules for older language learners with them.